mpa-mxiang/vet-clinic/README.md

 3. Connect to your database vet_clinic.
 Inside your current session do:
 ```
 postgres=# \c vet_clinic
-You are now connected to database "vet_clinic" as user "postgres".
+You are now connected to the database "vet_clinic" as user "postgres".
 vet_clinic=#
 ```